pungme/devart-template/project_posts/2014-03-24-First-Approach.md

   rms = Math.sqrt(rms/SIZE);
 ```

-Second, Web-cam.
-I'll work on webcam tomorrow, to take a photo and store it to the server.
+Second, Web-cam, I'll work on webcam tomorrow, to take a photo and store it into the server.
 This shouldn't be hard, based on what I've been googled around.
-There are plenty of example that I can follow.
+There are plenty of examples that I can follow.

-Third, The Stranger Alogorithm.
-This will be the core part, the heart of application.
-At first it looks simple but turns out more complicate than I thought.
-I still have no idea yet, but I will update this very soon.
+Third, the Stranger Alogorithm, this will be the core part and also the heart of application.
+At first, it looks simple but turns out more complicated than I thought.
+I still have no idea yet but I will update this very soon.

 Peace !